Intensity Fluctuation Spectra as a Design Guide for Nonlinear-Tolerant Constellation Shaping: Numerical Results

-For unshaped signals, the optimum symbol rate determined via Equation~(\ref{eq:OptimalSymbolRateUnshaped}) follows the trend in Fig.~\ref{fig:OptimumUnshaped} more closely than the equations in \cite{poggiolini2016analytical} and \cite{wang2017detailed}.
-For $N$ = 3, 11, and 29 in Fig.~\ref{fig:ModelOptimumUnshaped}, the approximate optimum rates are 8 Gbaud, 4 Gbaud, and 2 Gbaud, respectively, showing good agreement with Fig.~\ref{fig:OptimumUnshaped}.
-The presented equations offer a middle ground between the results of \cite{poggiolini2016analytical} and \cite{wang2017detailed}.
-It should be emphasized that the phase-variance curves in Figs.~\ref{fig:OptimumESS} and \ref{fig:OptimumUnshaped} are tightly grouped near the transition regions; small uncertainties (e.g., Monte-Carlo averaging or PSD resolution) can shift the selected optimum between neighboring grid values.
-Therefore, for design purposes, the optimum symbol rate should be interpreted as a narrow range around the theoretical prediction rather than a single exact value.
+For unshaped signals, the optimum symbol rate determined through Equation~(\ref{eq:OptimalSymbolRateUnshaped}) follows the optimum symbol-rate trend demonstrated in Fig.~\ref{fig:OptimumUnshaped} more closely than the optimum equations presented in \cite{poggiolini2016analytical} and \cite{wang2017detailed}.
+For example, in Fig.~\ref{fig:ModelOptimumUnshaped}, $N$ = 3, 11, and 29 correspond to approximate optimum symbol rates of 8~GBd, 4~GBd, and 2~GBd, respectively, in good agreement with the optimum symbol rates identified in Fig.~\ref{fig:OptimumUnshaped}.
+Based on Fig.~\ref{fig:ModelOptimumUnshaped}, it is observed that the presented equations are a middle ground between the optimum symbol-rate equations presented in \cite{poggiolini2016analytical} and \cite{wang2017detailed}.
+It should be emphasized that the phase-variance curves used to select the optimum in Figs.~\ref{fig:OptimumESS} and \ref{fig:OptimumUnshaped} are tightly grouped; near the transition regions adjacent rates produce nearly identical variance.
+Small numerical or measurement uncertainties (finite Monte Carlo averaging, PSD resolution, and discrete-rate rounding) can therefore flip the selected optimum between neighboring grid values.
+For design purposes, the optimum symbol rate is best interpreted as a narrow range around the theoretical prediction rather than a single exact value.